Hasna hena flower picture

 Not creating a loop.
 The ribs in the middle of the bottom of the surface are finely hairy.

-The benefits of the Hasna hena leaves.
+The benefits or good side of the Hasna hena leaves.

 Hasna hena leaves have many benefits.
 The leaves of this tree contain many kinds of organic fertilizers.
 Contains many nutrients that help maintain soil fertility and maintain soil quality.